dfsp-spirit/fsbrain/README_MACOS_TAHOE.md

 ### Limitations

+In practice, these limitations are rarely relevant: most users use fsbrain to create static figures for presentations and publications, for which scimesh works perfectly.

+The limitations of scimesh are those inherent to all software renderers:

 - No interactive 3D windows (`views = "si"`)
 - No real-time rotation (`views = "sr"`, `vis.coloredmeshes.rotating`)
 - No browser-based 3D widgets (`vis.rglwidget`) — see Solution 2 below
 - No animated GIF export via rgl (`movie3d`)

-In practice, these limitations are rarely relevant: most users use fsbrain to create static figures for presentations and publications, for which scimesh works perfectly.
+The reason for these limitations is that a CPU can render a beautiful brain image in about 2 seconds, while a graphics card with OpenGL driver stack can do the same in 0.02 seconds -- and thus produce so many frames per second that interactive viewing becomes possible.

 ## Solution 2: Browser-based interactive visualization